The Boss (Metal Gear): Critical reception

 In 2011, Complex ranked her as first on the list of "most diabolical video game she-villains".
 PlayStation Official Magazine included her on the lists of PlayStation's six meanest mothers in 2011, and listed the MGS3's final battle against her among the ten most emotional moments in PlayStation history in 2012.
-In 2013, she was placed ninth on the list of worst betrayals in gaming history by Cheat Code Central, who added that "when it came time to die for her country, The Boss did so gracefully and with a sense of style."
 GamesRadar praised The Boss's role as an antagonist, putting her in their 2013 list of 100 best villains in video games, and commenting: "No wonder Snake ended up saluting her grave; she deserved no less."
 In 2013, Liz Lanier of Game Informer included The Boss among top ten female villains in video games, stating that "The Boss is regarded as one of the greatest female video game characters of all time, in addition to being one of the most menacing enemies.
 The Boss doesn't have to resort to cheap tricks or feminine wiles to get her way or gain respect: that's why she's The Boss."
-Ryan Bates of Game Revolution placed her first on his 2014 list of top "mean girls in gaming".